 If you are audited, the audit notice you receive will clearly set out the information and documents you need to provide and the audit process involved.

 If you think you may have a problem complying with the notice, you should contact the specified ACCC officer as soon as possible to discuss your situation.
-We may decide to extend the notice period to give you more time to comply with the notice, or we may decide to vary the notice (for instance, by reducing the time period over which we seek a particular category of documents).
+We may decide to extend the notice period to give you more time to comply with the notice, or we may decide to vary the notice.

 If the audit reveals severe, deliberate breaches of a prescribed code (or other provisions of the Competition and Consumer Act 2010) by a trader, enforcement action may in some cases be warranted.
 If the audit reveals minor breaches, we may seek to resolve the matter administratively.
 All matters will be handled in accordance with the ACCC’s Compliance and Enforcement policy.